modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 This will enable unidist not to spawn MPI processes dynamically because the user himself spawns the processes.

-Then, you should also use ``mpiexec`` command and specify both hosts and a number of workers to spawn.
+Then, you should also use ``mpiexec`` command and specify both hosts and a number of workers to spawn on each node.

 .. code-block:: bash